 2. Yes mom, I do mind if you watch Judge Judy right now

 Working from home is kind of a drag.
 Most entrepreneurs are young and unmarried (who has time to meet a spouse when you spend all day with your business plan?)
-In India, this means you are probably living with your parents and in Bombay, space is at such a premium that you are all probably squished into a smallish apartment.
+In India, this probably means you are living with your parents, and in Bombay, space is at such a premium that there isn’t much room to work without interruption.
 Getting out of the house is pretty nice.

 3. Cash money

-The most expensive space runs at about $430 a month, and others are available for as low as $50 a month.
-Most offer some kind of tiered pricing option if you only need the space for a few days out of the month.
+The most expensive space runs at about 430 USD a month, and others are available for as low as 50 USD a month.
+Most offer some kind of tiered pricing option if you only need the space for part of the month.
 At a minimum, spaces have internet, coffee and desk space without mom.
 Winning.